CyberAnalystMH/Homelab_Overview/README.md

 - Purchase 1 more Blade Server with similar spec as a fully online backup for all services and data. ✅
 - Use another Blade Server for future Cybersecurity projects.
 - Add all hardware as a Node to the main Proxmox Server. ✅
-- Purchase a small display to display the status of all servers, which include uptime, CPU, GPU, downtime, TEMP and etc. ✅
+- Purchase a small display to display the status of all servers, which include uptime, CPU, GPU, downtime, TEMP and etc.
-- Purchase a GPU for local AI model. ✅
+- Purchase a GPU for local AI model.
 - Migrate all services to an SSD.
 - Purchase a VGA monitor. ✅
 - Implement RAID on the backup Server.
 - Purchase HDDs and SSDs.
 - Document everything.
 - Implement a large ISO repository. ✅
 - Allow other users (family) to access certain services.
+- Implement ZFS.
+- Deploy Gitea on Kubernetes ✅

 **Issues:**
 - Dell R430 **(ServerB)** has faulty sensors, needs fixed.
 Due to that, fans are always working at 100%.